ssu-humane/HerO2/README.md

   + Veracity prediction: We fully fine-tune and quantize an LLM to generate both justifications and verdicts.

 # Veracity Prediction Model
-The model checkpoints is available at Hugging Face Hub 🤗
+The model checkpoint is available at Hugging Face Hub 🤗

 We fine-tune a 32B model and apply quantization using AWQ.